appaquet/exomind/README.md

 It runs applications and their data in an encrypted [blockchain](https://en.wikipedia.org/wiki/Blockchain) which is unique per user and distributed on trusted or semi-trusted nodes.
 It is designed to be resilient to failures, allow offline usage (ex: on mobile) and can be used as a backend for applications requiring user data encryption.
-Exocore exposes SDKs for web/WebAssembly, mobile (Android/iOS) and Rust.
+Exocore exposes SDKs for web/webassembly, mobile (Android/iOS) and Rust.

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.
 A cell consists of:
 * Data nodes managing replication and storage of the blockchain
-* Index nodes managing indexation, querying and mutation of the data (could be collocated with data node)
+* Index nodes managing indexation, querying and mutation of the data (collocated with data node)
-* Applications nodes run applications written in WebAssembly (could be collocated with data and index nodes)
+* Applications nodes run applications written in WebAssembly (could be collocated with index  nodes)
 * Clients (fat or thin) that can also act as index, data and applications nodes

 ## Development status